CarsonKompon/ChatGPT3DS/README.md

 # ChatGPT3DS

-A 3DS Application that allows you to make calls to OpenAI's gpt-3.5-turbo API and image generation API.
+A 3DS Application that allows you to make calls to OpenAI's chat completion API and image generation API.

 ## Installation